ubc-library-rc/rdm/content/01_file_naming.md

 - Avoid spaces and other special characters, such as: ~ ! @ # $ % ^ & * ( ) ` ; : < > ? . , [ ] { } ' " \|
    - Certain special characters are used by operating systems to perform tasks
-   - Can be difficult to read file names with special characters
+   - It can be difficult to read file names with special characters

 - Be mindful of case sensitivity
    - Some operating systems may search for file names of a certain case